MarkoM71/Memory-Card-Game/README.md

 -STRETCH GOALS

-As a player, I'd like a lose state, meaning if I don't get the matches in a certain amount of time.
-I lose the game.
+As a player, I'd like a lose state, meaning if I make a certain amount of misses, I lose the game.
 As a player, I'd to see functionality to input my name.
 As a player, I'd like to see a leadership board showing the highest scores.
 As a player, I'd like to see storage, so it stores the leadership board upon page refresh.